vergonha/homura/readme.md

 **Track**
 - `search()`: Search for a track by track name.
 Returns track matches sorted by relevance.
 - `getInfo()`: Get the metadata for a track on Last.fm using the artist/track name or a musicbrainz id.
+- `getSimilar()`: Get the similar tracks for this track on Last.fm, based on listening data.
 ## Example

 ```javascript